ipopescu/docs/source/docs/casper/concepts/design/rewards.md

 The following steps summarize the rewards distribution mechanism.

-Each round has a reward pool set in the chainspec under the `round_seigniorage_rate`.
+Each round has a reward pool calculated from the `round_seigniorage_rate` chainspec parameter and the current total supply for the relevant era.

-In each round, the reward pool is split into two parts for block creation and finality signatures.
-The split is configurable using the `finders_fee` setting in the chainspec:
+In each round, the reward pool is split into two parts for block proposals and finality signature rewards, based on the `finality_signature_proportion` chainspec parameter.
-- A percentage is allocated for block creation.
-- A percentage is allocated for finality signatures.

-The amount allocated for finality signatures is split further into two parts: creating and collecting finality signatures.
-The split is configurable in the chainspec using the `finality_signature_proportion` setting.
+The amount allocated for finality signatures is split further into two parts: creating and publishing finality signatures.
+The split is configurable in the chainspec using the `finders_fee` chainspec parameter.

 For each finality signature:
-- The creator gets a portion of what was allocated for creating signatures, proportional to its weight.
+- The creator gets a portion of what was allocated for creating signatures, in proportion to relative consensus weight.
-- The block proposer gets a portion of the collection allocation proportional to the creator's weight.
+- The block proposer gets a portion of corresponding to the `finders_fee` chainspec parameter, scaled by total collected signature creator weight divided by total weight in the relevant era.

 <p align="center">
 <img src={"/image/design/rewards-pot.png"} alt="Pie chart showing how rewards are split" width="300"/>
 </p>

 The rewards calculation takes place at the end of an era.
-In addition to rewarding everything in that era, the algorithm also looks back into previous era(s), depending on the `signature_rewards_max_delay` parameter, to reward signatures on the switch blocks.
+In addition to rewarding everything in that era, the algorithm also looks back into previous era(s), depending on the `signature_rewards_max_delay` parameter, to compensate for delay in creation and distribution of finality signature.
+In particular, this enables us to reward switch blocks, which was impossible with the prior, Highway-specific calculation.